markorr321/autounattend_and_autopilotinfoimportgui/README.md

 - **Imports** the device into **Autopilot**
 - **Enrolls** the device into **Intune**

-All of this occurs with just two touches! — no BAT files, no code, no PowerShell prompts, and no manual steps after image deployment.
+All of this occurs with just two touches!
+No BAT files, no code, no PowerShell prompts, and no manual steps after image deployment.

 ---